Tutorial 4: Build a zkApp UI in the Browser with React

 - Copy the

-statements just set up your React project with the imports you need.
-The export
+The import statements just set up your React project with the imports you need.
+The export statement creates a placeholder empty component:

 1 import '../styles/globals.css'